Clancey/RalphController/README.md

 A .NET console application that implements the "Ralph Wiggum" autonomous AI coding agent loop pattern.
 This tool monitors and controls Claude CLI (or OpenAI Codex) running in a continuous loop to autonomously implement features, fix bugs, and manage codebases.

+Point it at an empty directory with a project description, and watch it build your entire application from scratch.
+Or use it on an existing codebase to autonomously fix bugs and add features.

 ## Overview

 RalphController automates the Ralph Wiggum technique: